Prasaanth94/DessertDash/README.md

 **Features of DessertDash:**

 - Streamlines the ordering process
 - Users can order desserts online from their favourite shop, discover new dessert palours,
+- Implemented User Location.
+(Next to implement the mechants location to search for nearby vendors)

 # Screenshot